swiftlang/swift-book/TSPL.docc/LanguageGuide/Distributed.md

 ## Thinking in Distributed Actors

-In order to build distributed systems successfully you will need to get into the right mindset.
+Building distributed systems is a complex task that requires careful consideration of reliability, maintainability, and scalability.
+There are various approaches to build such systems, and Swift, as a general-purpose language, offers tools for this, such as actors.
+However, in order to build distributed systems successfully with this tools, you will need to get into the right mindset.

 You can use distributed actors, to break up your program into isolated, independent pieces of code, which may be located on different processes or hosts at runtime.
 This extends the notion of isolation